The Bed Trick

 By now, you know that Bertram says he'll never be a husband to Helen unless she can fulfill two conditions:

-never shall come off, and show me a child begotten
+my finger which never shall come off, and show me

-of thy body that I am father to, then call me
+a child begotten of thy body that I am father to, then

 At this point in the play, Bertram should probably know better than to challenge Helen.
 After all, the girl has already tracked him down in Paris and has managed to cure the king in order to be with him, right?
 In other words, Helen's like Frodo Baggins on a mission and she's definitely up for the challenge.